phrdc/granvillenorwood/README.md

 ## Welcome to Granville Norwood Project

-The project was owned by [Prestige Homes and Realty Dev't Corp](https://prestigehomesrealty.com.ph).
+The project was owned and developed by [Prestige Homes and Realty Dev't Corp](https://prestigehomesrealty.com.ph).